Tutorial - Getting Started with PCB Design

 - In the Actions section, click Save As view configuration and save the file as

 Tutorialin the default location.
-Note that you do not need to type in the file extension, this is always added automatically in Altium Designer.
+Note that you do not need to type in the file extension, this is always added automatically.

 - Click OK when you return to the View Configurations dialog to apply the changes and close it.